kopsha/hopeless-programming/README.md

     return saved_attributes
 ```

-At this point i believe he's just trolling us, the for iterations are killing me:
+At this point I wonder if he's trolling us?
+The for iterations are killing me:
 * first `for order, (_, value_type) in enumerate(attributes)`
 * then `for attr, (name, _) in zip(saved_attributes, attributes):`